 Each adult must complete their own form.

 You can include someone under 18 years old who is travelling with you on your form, if you are staying together at the same UK address.

 If you’re entering Scotland, they must be under 16.

 When you do not need to complete the form

-You do not need to complete the form if you’re travelling from one of the following places, and you were there for 10 days or more:
+You do not need to complete the passenger locator form or book COVID-19 tests if you’re travelling from one of the following places, and you were there for 10 days or more:

 - the Channel Islands

 - the Isle of Man

 You do not have to complete the form if your job means you’re exempt.